 Red- and yellow-wristbanded kids get complimentary lifejackets and floaties.
 While there are plenty of things for a red-wristbanded guest to do, kids who are at least yellow or green will find the most to do (and thus their parents get better bang for their buck).

 There’s also a lot of fun to be had in dry clothes.
 Both the lobby and "Main Street” area, just outside the waterpark entrance, feature a variety of kid-centric activities: a mini bowling alley (indeed, with downsized balls that a kindergartner could easily manage); a nine-hole glow-in-the dark mini golf course; an interactive 4-D movie game experience with “laser guns” that you fire at the screen; Scooops Kid Spa with ice-cream-themed manis and pedis; a big arcade; a make-your-own Clubhouse Crew stuffed critter activity; and the MagiQuest interactive fantasy game, where you buy a wand and visit kiosks, scavenger hunt-style, all over the resort to earn points.
 (One killjoy: all of these features come with a-la-carte charges, while your unlimited waterpark admission is included in your room charge.)

-Kids won’t feel shortchanged, either: the breakfast buffet typically includes eggs, bacon, French toast sticks and colorful fresh fruit, while the water park’s Buckets snack bar offers short-rib-and-chuck burgers, hot dogs and surprisingly colorful garden salads, sweet potato fries and veggie-and-hummus snacks.
-One of the resort’s longest lines was for the onsite Dunkin’ Donuts (to be fair, Dunkin’ is a relative rarity in Southern California).
+Kids won’t feel shortchanged, either: the breakfast buffet typically includes eggs, bacon, French toast sticks, and colorful fresh fruit, while the water park’s Buckets snack bar offers short-rib-and-chuck burgers, hot dogs and surprisingly colorful garden salads, sweet potato fries, and veggie-and-hummus snacks.